Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Introduction of a fixed body in the NWT

 However, if this enforcement affects only one marker at the extremity, instabilities may occur.
 For example a stencil of two points on each side is the minimal length to maintain a 4\textsuperscript{th} order of spatial convergence with a 1D centered finite difference scheme.
 To prevent this from having an important impact, relaxation zones are set to incrementally match the free surfaces at their extremities.
 Relaxation formulas and weights are thus needed for every marker:

 where $\gamma_e$ represents the value to enforce, $\gamma_i$ the initial marker value, $\gamma_t$ the target value (interpolated value from the other free surface) and $\alpha$ an arbitrary weight function of the marker position that evolves between $0$ and $1$.
 Note that for this application, $\gamma$ stands for either $\phi$, $\phi_t$ or $\eta$.
 Many different functions for $\alpha$ were tested and implemented without significant impact.
 In practice free surfaces are completely matched over a given length (\ie $\alpha=1$ if the marker distance to the free surface extremity is lower than a certain threshold, $\alpha=0$ otherwise).
-The figure~(\ref{sch:twoMeshesFs}) emphasizes the effect of such relaxation functions: it shows the free surfaces before (dotted lines) and after the matching (solid lines) using this method.
+The \cref{sch:twoMeshesFs} emphasizes the effect of such relaxation functions: it shows the free surfaces before (dotted lines) and after the matching (solid lines) using this method.
+Other methods exist for this type of matching.
+For example, in the context of a domain decomposition approach, a buffer zone on which a common free surface is computed and enforced in both domains is presented in \citet{kim_simple_2010} and \citet{lu_overlapping_2017}.
+This latter approach, involving only one buffer zone, may be regarded as a particular case of the method presented here.
+Another hybrid coupling between the OceanWave3D and OpenFOAM codes that uses relaxation zones to transfer information from one model to the other was recently investigated by \citet{kemper_development_2019}.
+For a more detailed review of coupling methods, the reader is referred to \citet{di_paolo_wave_2021}, and in particular their Table 1.

 Note that if the body is not at the extremity of the computational domain, a second fitted free surface is needed on the other side of the body.
-This will be used in \S~\ref{ssec:barge_ECM}.
+This will be used in \cref{ssec:barge_ECM}.

 From a numerical point of view, the fitted mesh is considered as an unstructured grid.
 At a price of additional coding efforts and an increase of CPU time when identifying points (as well as an increase in the memory usage), a gain is made on the simplicity of inclusion of complex bodies of arbitrary shape.
-However, as already stated, the HPC method implemented requires square cells to be most effective \citep{HPC:ma2017local}.
-Taking advantages of the fact that the BGG will remain a structured mono block, it would thus be possible to modify the methods on this grid to reduce both the RAM requirement and the necessary CPU time associated with identification of node types and interpolations between the resolutions of the BVP themselves.
+However, as already stated, the implemented HPC method requires square cells to be most effective \citep{HPC:ma2017local}.
+Taking advantage of the fact that the BGG will remain a structured mono block, it would thus be possible to modify the methods on this grid to reduce both the RAM requirement and the necessary CPU time associated with identification of node types and interpolations between the resolutions of the BVP themselves.